 • Greater freedom of movement.

-• The force of the kite is transmitted to a higher point, facilitating an upright posture while kitesurfing.
+• The kite's force is transmitted to a higher point, facilitating an upright posture when kitesurfing.

-• It does not leave marks or chafing on the legs.
+• Does not leave marks or chafing on the legs.

 • It can slide up and down if the wrong size is chosen.

-• The hook is located higher than on a seat harness, which means that people with shorter arms have less chance of depowering.
+• The hook is positioned higher than on a seat harness, which means that people with shorter arms have less chance to depower.

 Should I choose a hardshell or softshell waist harness?